Skip to content

 Note that we have an addon key.
 This is just the name of your addon.

-We've also added name and lore for our sword.
-Notice that we're using epic_sword here because that's the key that we created earlier:
+We've also added name and lore for our baguette.
+Notice that we're using baguette here because that's the key that we created earlier, in this line:

 What's all this <arrow> and <red> and </red> business?

 Start up the server again.
-Your sword should now have name and lore!
-Epic sword with translations
+Your baguette should now have name and lore!
+Baguette with translations